 Whilst I suspect some things in life have to be learned through personal experiences (the hard way) there is room to benefit from the experience and mistakes of others.
 So here are my Top 10 tips for new Directors of Fundraising.

-My top tops for a new fundraising director
+My top tips for a new fundraising director

 1. Fully embrace your place at the ‘top table’